shjborage/SQAESDE/README.md

 An Xcworkspace for all the tests.

+1.Each Guide is located in AppDelegate.h's header.

 Later version:
 1.How to build SQLibs maybe complex, I will try to write a shell script to simplify it.
+2.The include directory "SQLibs_include" is now Empty, Later I will try to write a simply app on the mac to move them from src path.